I’m a Pro at Spotting Nail Trends Before They Take Off—5 I Know Will Dominate Well Into 2025

 4. Glass Nails

 Forget glass skin, as this season is all about glass nails.
-This is easily one of my favourite winter nail looks thanks to the clean, polished finish.
-"This gel-based manicure is created by layering products to achieve an extremely high-shine and glass-like depth and translucency and looks stunning in a multitude of colour ways, but especially in a pretty natural sheer pink," explains Streets.
+This is easily one of my favorite winter nail looks thanks to the clean, polished finish.
+"This gel-based manicure is created by layering products to achieve an extremely high-shine and glass-like depth and translucency and looks stunning in a multitude of color ways, but especially in a pretty natural sheer pink," explains Streets.

 If you're a neutral nail lover, then this is the trend for you.